Please enable JavaScript to view this site.

 Clockwise side - points in clockwise direction of a shape.

-This is only active if Distance is set to Elements and Planar shapes is switched on.
+This is active only if Distance is set to Elements and Planar shapes is switched on.

 Linear elements

 If on, linear elements are used for computing a distance.
-This is only active if Distance is set to Elements.
+This is active only if Distance is set to Elements.

 Surface elements

 If on, surface elements are used for computing a distance.
-This is only active if Distance is set to Elements.
+This is active only if Distance is set to Elements.

 Max distance

 Maximum distance between overlapping lines for which a distance value is computed.
-This is only active if Distance is set to Closest line 3D, Closest line dz, or Another line.
+This is active only if Distance is set to Closest line 3D, Closest line dz, or Another line.

 Ground

 Point class(es) used as reference ground level.
-This is only active if Distance is set to Ground class or Ground and roof classes.
+This is active only if Distance is set to Ground class or Ground and roof classes.

 Roof

 Point class(es) used as reference roof level.
-This is only active if Distance is set to Ground and roof classes.
+This is active only if Distance is set to Ground and roof classes.

 Search radius